Aerial warfare during Operation Barbarossa: German offensive plan

 The German plan for the USSR was to win a quick war, before Soviet superiority in numbers and industry could take effect, and before the Red Army officer corps (decimated by Joseph Stalin's Great Purge in the 1930s) could recover.
 The method is usually labelled Blitzkrieg, though the concept is controversial and unrelated to any specific German doctrine.

-Barbarossa's task was to destroy as much of the Soviet military forces as possible, west of the Dnieper River in the Ukraine, in a series of encirclement operations, to prevent a Red Army retreat into the wastes of Russia.
+Barbarossa's task was to destroy as much of the Soviet military forces as possible, west of the Dnieper River in Ukraine, in a series of encirclement operations, to prevent a Red Army retreat into the more eastern areas of Russia.
 There was hope this would be enough to force a collapse of the USSR and then the Wehrmacht could "mop up" the remaining enemy forces beyond the Dniepr.

 The Luftwaffe was essential in the kind of operations the Axis' ground forces were going to perform.
 In the Inter-War period, the Luftwaffe developed its communications, aircraft, training programs, and to an extent its logistics to support mobile operations.
 Its primary mission was not direct close air support but operational-level interdiction.
 This entailed attacking enemy logistics, communications and air bases.
 Air strikes on Soviet war-making potential were forbidden by Hitler.
 It made little sense to destroy industry that would soon be in Axis hands; the German High Command (German: Oberkommando der Wehrmacht, OKW) did not believe the USSR could transfer its industry to the Ural Mountains.
 Counter-air operations were considered more important.
 In order for the Heer and the Luftwaffes bombers to operate effectively in their roles, the first task of the Axis aviation was to eliminate the Soviet Air Force and deny the enemy the means to interfere with their operations.
 Once this had been carried out, close air support could be rendered to the ground forces.
 This had always been a core tenet of Luftwaffe doctrine.
-Once the A-A line had been reached, the Luftwaffe was to destroy the surviving factories in the Urals.
+Once the A–A line had been reached, the Luftwaffe was to destroy the surviving factories in the Urals.

 The Luftwaffe thus began preparations to neutralize the Military Aviation of the Workers' and Peasants Red Army (Russian: Voyenno-Vozdushnyye Sily Raboche-Krestyanskaya Krasnaya Armiya, VVS-RKKA often abbreviated to VVS).
 Airborne infantry operations were considered to capture river crossings but the heavy losses during the Battle of Crete consigned the Luftwaffes paratrooper forces to a reserve role (when deployed, it was usually for special operations).Plocher 1968, p.
 24.